gamov/IMDB-History-Analyser/README.md

 - List Best Of by year for each year
 - List Besf Of by decade

-Movies will have there associated rating + a URL to the IMDB website.
+Movies will have their associated rating, the director(s) name and a URL to the IMDB website.

 ratings.csv is an example input and results.txt is the output.